nanan9177/cdo-i18n/README.md

 - JSON files with a flat object mapping string keys to strings.
 - Locales in file names use `en_us` format.
 Note: Lower case with underscore.

+### Blockly Core

+- JSON files with a flat object mapping string keys to strings.
+- Files arranged in directories with full standard locale names.